DMOJ/docs/docs/judge/installation.md

 ## Making the configuration file

 Start by taking the `runtime` block from the output of the command `python -m dmoj.executors.autoconfig` and put it in a new file `config.yml`.
-Now add a `problem_storage_root` option where you specify where your problem data is located.
-Here is how your configuration should look like:
+Next, add a `problem_storage_root` node where you specify where your problem data is located.

 ```
 problem_storage_root: /judge/problems